mapbox/postcss-html-filter/README.md

 ### html

-The HTML that you will use to filter your CSS.
+`string` - The HTML that you will use to filter your CSS.

 ## Is this like [UnCSS](https://github.com/giakki/uncss)?